Para alpine skiing classification: History

 Going into the first winter Paralympic Games, the 1976 Winter Paralympics, the organisers had a difference of opinion with Paralympic Games founder Ludwig Guttmann, because they wanted a functional classification, not medical classification system, from the onset.
 They largely succeeded, although the system that ended up being used was developed in Örnsköldsvik, Sweden, based on equipment utilised by the skier instead of a true functional classification system.
 The 1976 Winter Paralympics were the first time that classifications other than spinal cord injury classifications competed at the Paralympic Games.
 There were only two classifications for alpine skiing.
 One athlete from Austria with a spinal disability as a result of polio competed in an alpine event.
 He was able to ski from a standing position and competed against amputee skiers.

 In 1983, classification for cerebral palsy competitors in alpine skiing was done by the Cerebral Palsy-International Sports and Recreation Association.
 The classification used the classification system designed for track events.
 There were five cerebral palsy classifications.
 During the 1980s, there were 3 sit-ski classes and 7 other classes.
-During the 1980s, while not formally part of the para-skiing classification system, intellectual disability alpine skiing events did exist as part of the Special Olympics progra..
+During the 1980s, while not formally part of the Para skiing classification system, intellectual disability alpine skiing events did exist as part of the Special Olympics programme.

 By 1984, there were four organisations governing classification for the sport.
 They included ISOD, ISMGF, IBSA and CP-ISRA.
 In 1985, Swedish Brigitta Blomqwist, Swiss Andre Deville and Austrian Richard Altenberger began to develop a classification system for mono-skiing.
 Their classification system was put into use in competition in Innsbruck 1988.
 Prior to 1988, the classification assessment process generally involved a medical exam to determine the classification.
 The change in winter disability sport classification towards a more formal functional classification system happened more quickly as a result of changes being made in wheelchair basketball classification that started in using on 1983.
 Sit skiing was not included on the Paralympic programme.
 Norway worked to change this by adding sit-skiing classifications to the World Championships in 1986.
 The move from a medical classification to a functional classification system was still taking place during after the 1992 Summer Paralympics.
 Vision impaired, cerebral palsy and amputee classifications representing standing classifications were the only ones eligible for the Paralympics prior to the 1998 Winter Paralympics, when sit-ski classifications were added.
 By 2002, there were three vision impaired classifications.